 - 1. Familiarization with the MSE process. - 2.
 Defining goals for the halibut fishery and management. - 3.
-Developing objectives from those goals. - 4.
-Development of an interactive tool (the Shiny application). - 5.
-Discussions about coast-wide (single-area) and spatial (multiple-area) models.
+Developing objectives and performance metrics from those goals. - 4.
+Development of an interactive tool (the Shiny application).

+- 5. Discussions about coast-wide (single-area) and spatial (multiple-area) models. - 6.
+Presentation of preliminary results investigating fishing intensity. - 7.
+Discussions of ideas for distributing the TCEY to Regulatory Areas.